 3. Venting does not help if you keep filling up the negative emotions.

 People like to think that getting it all out will rid them of negative emotions.
 We used to try this with couples who were having excessive arguments.
-The couple would yell and scream at each other in session.
+The couple would yell and scream at each other in the session.
 Some therapists even had the couple hit each other with foam rubber bats.

 The result of this venting was not a reduction in anger.
 The “venting session” resulted in couples who went home and then hit each other with real bats.

 Venting can function as a rehearsal.
-The more you vent the more you become quickly triggered by anger, depression or cravings for drugs and alcohol.
+The more you vent the more you become quickly triggered by anger, depression, or cravings for drugs and alcohol.

 4. You never talk about what is really bothering you.